-Although this stream of research has contributed a great deal of insight, there is still a limited understanding of whether and how CSR affects financial outcomes of the firm, such as its market value.
-Yet it is important to evaluate CSR's impact on market value (i.e., stock-based firm performance) because a firm's financial health is the ultimate test for the success or failure of any strategic initiative.
+Although this stream of research has contributed a great deal of insight, we continue to have limited understanding of whether and how CSR affects financial outcomes of the firm such as its market value.
+Yet, it is important to evaluate CSR's impact on market value (i.e., stock-based firm performance) because clearly, a firm's financial health is the ultimate test for the success/failure of any strategic initiative.
 Moreover, prior laboratory studies and anecdotal examples are yet to be complemented with a large-scale analysis using secondary data.
-Indeed, Brown and Dacin (1997, p.
-80) urgently call for research on "how societally oriented activities might bring about positive outcomes for the firm."
-Echoing this, Berens, Van Riel, and Van Bruggen (2005)
+Indeed, Brown and Dacin (1997, p.80) urgently call for research on "how societally oriented activities might bring about positive outcomes for the firm."
+Echoing this, Berens et al. (2005) energetically woo for research efforts that directly link CSR to stock market performance.